liborui1/-project-team_sob/README.md

 ## Description of the technology

 Since our application involves users doing collaborative work on a whiteboard, we will require real-time communication between browsers.
 Therefore, we have planned to use **PeerJS**.
 The main advantage of using PeerJS provides a complete, configurable, and easy-to-use peer-to-peer connection API.
+We will be using MongoDB, a NO SQL database, for storing data.

 ## Five technical challenges